Botanical: Taraxacum officinale

 Fertilizing is not terribly important.
 Dandelions are more commonly found in gardens and lawns that are not very well-fertilized.

 The roots can be harvested from fall to spring.
-Look for the biggest, thickest clumps of dandelion leaves, as these are usually fed by a nice, fat root. (says Rose Barlow) The roots are easier to pull out when the soil is soft and moist.
+Look for the biggest, thickest clumps of dandelion leaves, as these are usually fed by a nice, fat root.
+The roots are easier to pull out when the soil is soft and moist.
 They have a long taproot and using a dandelion digger makes this a far easier job.
 Sad, that the tool was designed for getting rid of a “weed”, but cool for those that know its true value and wish to harvest it.
-Yup, they make a tool especially for digging up dandelions.
+Yup, they make a special tool for digging up dandelions.
+Even one that you don’t even have to bend over to use.
 You can also just use a long flat screwdriver.

 You can roast the roots to store them for medicinal purposes.
 Wash the soil from the root, chop them into small pieces and place in an oven at 250°F(120 °C).
 If you leave the oven door ajar, moisture can escape and you can dry and roast at the same time.
 Two hours is usually sufficient.
 Turn them off and on until they are dry to ensure even drying.
 They will shrink to a quarter of their original size and turn brown.